Information for employers

 - You can proceed with your preferred hiring process and select a student for your internship

 - Once a student is selected for your internship, you must inform us of your decision.
-You will need to make a hiring decision and inform us of it within two weeks from the date we send you student applications.
+You will need to make a hiring decision and inform us of it.

 - Mitacs will invoice your organization for $2,500 plus GST per internship